MassiveTitans/Typhoon_Nasa_Space_APPS/README.md

 demonstrate a globally applicable fire spread prediction system using open data.

+For this challenge, satellite imagery and machine learning to demonstrate a fire spread prediction system.
+Satellites offer wide area coverage in near real time, and can access even the most remote locations.
+Accurate prediction of fire spread could improve disaster response, for example to identify towns or properties in the greatest immediate risk.
+We used data from the MODIS and VIIRS satellite sensors, which provide long-term observational records in multiple spectral bands, as well as elevation and land cover data to make predictions with both traditional machine learning and deep learning models.
+The models predicted the next day's fire pattern with higher precision and recall than the baseline model of fire persistence.
+The use of the predictions in an application which could be used by fire management teams was also demonstrated.
+In future we hope that Satellite Vu’s high-resolution thermal imagery could be input to models such as these to provide even more spatially accurate fire spread predictions to help them pinpoint specific populations and areas at risk.
+We would also like to highlight that this work is done as a team challenge in a two-week sprint.

 # Data Source
 - The historical wildfire data are from the MOD14A1 V6 data set [1].